 Class attendance is required.
 See the Catalog for details about how absences, tardies, and makeup work are handled.

 Research Papers and Assignments

-Most assignments at BBC must be 'typed' All formal research papers must conform to the MLA formatting style.
-Click here for an MLA Format Sample Paper.
+Most assignments at BBC must be typed.
+All papers must conform to BBC's Paper Formatting Guide.
+Click here for the guide and specifics on source documentation.

 Recognition by Governmental Agencies